Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Building PLV and A/W Datasets

-We built the \textbf{A/W} dataset from the ACE \cite{ace04} and WikiEvents \cite{wikievent} datasets.
-First, the WikiEvents' repository provides templates for each event subtype of their ontology, enabling us to convert between different ontologies easily.
+We built the A/W dataset from the ACE and WikiEvents datasets.
+First, the repository of \cite{wikievent} provides templates for each event subtype of their ontology, enabling us to convert between different ontologies.
 For example, Figure \ref{fig:AW event ontology example} shows two frequent event types defined in the ontology.
 In both instances, argument 1 is equivalent to the source/actor, while argument 2 represents the target/recipient entities.
 Besides, the event type attack and arrest can be approximately mapped to ASSAULT and COERCE in PLOVER, respectively, as shown in Table \ref{tab:mapping A/W event types to plover category}.
-Therefore, we built labeled source-target pairs from ACE and WikiEvents.
-Since we focused on sentence-level classification, we extracted major sentences that contained the labeled entities from each long document in WikiEvents.
-We also removed entities that only consist of pronouns.
-Finally, we got 1258 valid sentences with 1687 labeled Source-Target pairs.
-We split the datasets by their document ids to avoid label leaking - train/test examples come from different documents, so the name entities will likely differ.
-Figure \ref{fig:aw dataset summary} shows the distribution of the original event types and the mapped binary class.